-The biggest gambling medium in the American sporting calendar for bettors and sportsbooks alike is Super Bowl betting.
-This once a year national event spawns a whole host of markets.
-There are odds on numerous potential outcomes, including who will win it outright, on the moneyline, and who will win it with either a handicap or a points advantage, known as the spread.
+The biggest gambling medium in the American sporting calendar for bettors and sportsbooks alike revolves around the Super Bowl betting lines and odds.
+This once-a-year national event spawns a whole host of bookies’ markets.
+There are lines on numerous potential outcomes, writes Marilee Gallagher.

 These are examples of just a few of the key markets that online sportsbooks are offering.
-You can link through to the recommended online bookies websites (on the right, or below for mobile users) to see all the opportunities.
+You can link through to the recommended online bookies’ websites to see all the opportunities.
 In fact they are offering these type of NFL betting lines on all American football games throughout the season.

 Super Bowl History

-Although it is just 50 years young, the prize awarded to the best American football team, known as the Super Bowl or Lombardi Trophy, is the most prestigious of all American sports trophies.
+Although it is just 58 years young, the prize awarded to the best American football team, known as the Super Bowl or Lombardi Trophy, is the most prestigious of all American sports.

 Despite this showpiece sports event being the youngest of the four main US sports (basketball, baseball, football and hockey) championships, it is the most celebrated and its history has become a time honored tradition for generations of the past and certainly those to come in the future.